RujalG/Finance-Management-System/README.md

   Since this payment is unpaid, the amount does not reflects on the dashboard
   ![image](https://github.com/user-attachments/assets/29636a72-5521-4266-af86-7c2121a8459a)
   New receipt create,
-  On dassboard, in the summary report the amount has be updated for respectful category
+  On dashboard, in the summary report the amount has be updated for respectful category
   ![image](https://github.com/user-attachments/assets/77164ac7-74f3-4fa2-8864-3b430683318d)

 - Creating outgoing payments